-OSH-PIP offers two programs with 3 fulltime internship positions.
-OSH-PIP provides a range of clinical and didactic experiences that represent the necessary depth and breadth required for the future professional practice of psychology.
+OSH-PIP offers 3 fulltime internship positions covering a range of clinical and didactic experiences that represent the necessary depth and breadth required for the future professional practice of psychology.
 OSH-PIP is based in the Practitioner-Scholar model, training clinical psychologists who are effective consumers of research and who utilize scholarly inquiry to inform their practice.

 In each program and across the training year, the interns rotate through 2, 6-month major and 2, 6-month minor rotations (listed below).
 Interns spend approximately three and one half days (or about 24 hours) per week in a major rotation and approximately one day per week (or about 8 hours) in a minor rotation with the remaining time spent in other training activities.
 Interns complete an average of 10-20 hours per week of direct service delivery.
 Of note, OSH-PIP previously offered two distinct tracks, a "Treatment" track and a "Forensic Evaluation" track; we are no longer offering these distinct tracks and each matched intern can pick from all available rotation options.

-Minor only: Cognitive Behavioral Therapy for Psychosis (CBTp), Dialectical Behavior Therapy, Neuropsychology Assessment Program, Psychotherapy, Sex Offender Risk Assessment, Sex Offender Treatment Program, and Violence Risk Assessment.
+Minor only: Cognitive Behavioral Therapy for Psychosis (CBTp) Program, Behavioral Psychology Services, Dialectical Behavior Therapy Program, Geropsychology Program, Neuropsychology Assessment Program, Psychotherapy Program, Sex Offender Risk Assessment, and Violence Risk Assessment.
 See our website for additional information (though website updates are in progress).

-Additional experiences include a weekly major and minor individual supervision; weekly co-training director supervsion; weekly two-hour didactic seminar; monthly one-hour Research Committee meeting (interns will develop and conduct a research or program evaluation project across the training year); weekly one-hour group supervision (first three weeks of the month); monthly Intern Group (for general intern support and professional development, fourth week of the month); and a 10-week rotation co-leading group supervision of practicum students.
-Interns will also present two case presentations during the training year (one therapy case, one assessment case) and one two-hour didactic presentation (interns can present a traditional two-hour didactic on a topic of their choice, their dissertation, or the results of their OSH-PIP research/program evaluation project).
+Additional experiences include a weekly major and minor individual supervision; weekly training director supervision; weekly two-hour didactic seminar; monthly one-hour Research Committee meeting (interns will develop and conduct a research or program evaluation project across the training year); weekly one-hour group supervision (first three weeks of the month); monthly Intern Group (for general intern support and professional development, fourth week of the month); and a 3-month rotation co-leading group supervision of practicum students.
+Interns will also carry out one case presentation during the training year and will present a two-hour group didactic presentation on a diversity topic of their choosing to the psychology department.